ababak/usd-build/README.md

 # usd-build
-Build the Pixar Universal Scene Description system.
+Build the Pixar Universal Scene Description system and Maya USD plugin.

 ## Prepare the image